wmhilton-stoplight/platform-docs/2.-workspaces/b.adding-projects.md

 ### Add a Blank Project

-1. Log in to your workspace, and then select the **Add** icon (+) at the top of the left pane.
-2. From the **Add a Project** page, select **Create Blank Project**.
+1. From the **Add a Project** page, select **Create Blank Project**.
 3. Provide a name for your project, and then set the [project visibility](l.project-roles.md).
 4. Select **Create Project**.
 5. Select **Edit** to design your API with Stoplight Studio.

 ### Import an OpenAPI File

-1. Log in to your workspace, and then select the **Add** icon (+) at the top of the left pane.
-2. From the **Add a Project** page, select **Import OpenAPI File**.
+1. From the **Add a Project** page, select **Import OpenAPI File**.
-3. Provide a name for your project, and then set the [project visibility](l.project-roles.md).
+2. Provide a name for your project, and then set the [project visibility](l.project-roles.md).
-4. Select **Create Project & Import File**.
+3. Select **Create Project & Import File**.
-5. Select the OpenAPI file to import, and then select **Import**.
+4. Select the OpenAPI file to import, and then select **Import**.
-6. Use Stoplight Studio to update the API.
+5. Use Stoplight Studio to update the API.

 ## Add Projects from Git

 The quickest and recommended way to get projects into Stoplight is to pull them in from Git.
 Git projects offer asynchronous push/pull collaboration across multiple branches.
-Data is stored in Git, but there is not extra setup.
+Data is stored in Git, but there is no extra setup.
 You can:

   - Create a blank project
   - Add a project from Bitbucket Cloud